Dr. Kimberley Seed, Assistant Professor, Department of Plant and Microbial Biology, UC Berkeley

 Kristen LeGault - Graduate Student

 Kristen completed her BSc. in Biology from McGill University and a MSc from the University of New Brunswick in Marine Biology, before realizing that microbiology is by far the most exciting field in biology.
-She began her PhD at UC Berkeley in September 2016, and is thrilled to have joined the Seed Lab.
-Although she hasn't yet honed in on a thesis project, she is broadly interested in phage-Vibrio dynamics within the host environment.
+She began her PhD at UC Berkeley in September 2016, and her thesis project is focused on a PLE-encoded nuclease.
 She was awarded an NSF GRFP award in 2017.

 Amelia McKitterick - Graduate Student